- Governments and cybersecurity

 Other ways the government is improving cybersecurity

-After high-profile cyber hacking incidents, President Biden issued an Executive Order on Improving the Nation’s Cybersecurity in May of 2021.
+After high-profile cyber hacking incidents, President Biden issued an Executive Order on Improving the Nation’s Cybersecurity in May 2021.
 Its main objectives are as follows:

 - To improve tech security at the federal level by making IT systems stronger